Direct Sourcing FAQs | Enterprise Solutions at Hays

 What is Direct Sourcing?

-Direct Sourcing – sometimes referred to as “RPO for contingent” – is where an experienced workforce solutions partner, like Hays Talent Solutions, provides you with a dedicated recruiting team to source workers using your brand.
+Direct Sourcing – sometimes referred to as “RPO for contingent” – is where an experienced workforce solutions partner, like us, provides you with a dedicated recruiting team to source workers using your brand.

 By providing direct access to the labour market this reduces your dependency on staffing and recruitment agencies.